 What Is a CIBIL Report?

 The Credit Information Bureau (India) Ltd (CIBIL) generates CIBIL reports.
 It is a detailed record of a person's credit history and repayment activity.
-The report contains details regarding the individual's credit accounts, including credit cards, loans, and other credit facilities.
+The report contains CIBIL score details, as well as information regarding the individual's credit accounts such as credit cards, loans, and other credit facilities.
 It also includes information regarding the individual's repayment history, such as whether or not they have paid their bills on time, defaulted on any loans, and the current status of their credit accounts.

 1. CIBIL score

-1. You do not have a credit history yet - this is mostly applicable for those who don’t have any income - like young students.
+- You do not have a credit history yet - this is mostly applicable to those who don’t have any income - like young students.

 2. Personal information